ThinkerOnlineHub/linux-basics/README.md

 # Platform Ops Learning (Linux Basics)

--This repo will be used to demonstrate hands-on progress for Platform Ops roles — includes terminal commands, short notes, and small reproducible examples.
+- This repo will be used to demonstrate hands-on progress for Platform Ops roles — includes terminal commands, short notes, and small reproducible examples.

 **Purpose / उद्देश:**